 Use case KCUC-2f: End-user requests key (KMC in CSP requests managed object from KMS in CSP)

 This use case is similar to KCUC-2e.
-In this case, however, the request is sent from a tenant KMC in a CSP to a tenant KMS also in a CSP, with the KMS in a dedicated area of the CSP infrastructure
+In this case, however, the request is sent from a tenant KMC in a CSP to a tenant KMS also in a CSP, with the KMS in a dedicated area of the CSP infrastructure.

 The request for KMIP operations by an KMC residing in a CSP to a KMS also residing in that CSP has important implications in terms of the trust establishment model (for example, TLS channel may not be point-to-point), protection of keys (for example, a possible requirement for key wrapping) and the additional context that may need to be exchanged (for example, finer-grained application-related information used in authenticating and authorizing the request).